Dear OTG Supporters,

 Both regions shared the impact of massive earthquakes reaching as high as 7.8 magnitude.

-After the 7.8 earthquake in Türkiye and Syria that killed more than 59,000 people and displaced over 3 million people, we deployed two teams to deliver humanitarian aid throughout Türkiye and Syria.
-Our team members sent to Türkiye came from the United States, Canada, and Lithuania; while our Eastern European team supplied our Lebanon team which then entered into Syria.
+After the 7.8 earthquake in Türkiye and Syria that killed more than 59,000 people and displaced over 3 million people, we deployed two teams to deliver humanitarian aid.
+Our team members came from the United States, Canada, Lithuania, and Lebanon.

-Aid to Türkiye included solar lights with mobile chargers, reusable period pads, hygiene kits, sandals (as requested specifically from the camps), gloves, hats, and arts/crafts for the little ones.
+Aid included solar lights with mobile chargers, reusable period pads, hygiene kits, sandals (as requested specifically from the camps), gloves, hats, and arts/crafts for the little ones.

-Unlike in Türkiye, our operations in Syria have been beyond difficult due to government sanctions and other high-risks that even bringing in aid like solar equipment has been merely impossible.
-Solar lights in bulk are questioned to be bombs and our gear has been targeted for theft by militants.
-Syrians are surviving in uninhabitable living conditions from a long history of war, violence, civil unrest, and then compounded by the devastating 7.8 earthquake.
-Deaf families are forced to live in homes with cracked walls and roofs, without running water and electricity… unable to flee to refugee camps.
-We have been helping Deaf Syrian families by providing food boxes and solar light equipment.
+Deaf Syrian Refugees are surviving in uninhabitable living conditions from a long history of war, violence, civil unrest, and then compounded by the devastating 7.8 earthquake.
+Deaf families are forced to live in homes with cracked walls and roofs, without running water and electricity..
+We have been helping Deaf Syrian refugees by providing food boxes and solar light equipment.

 Maui Wildfires